Contents

 A machine drilling holes into a printed circuit board

 When you consider the material for your electrical/PCB laminate, there are a few things to consider besides the technical specifications or properties.
-Other aspects you must contemplate include:
+Other aspects that you must contemplate include:

 The Cost